thepierrre/accessible-checkout-flow/README.md

 * Keyboard navigation support
 * Custom components with ARIA labels and roles
 * Focus management and form validation designed with screen readers in mind
-* Most features are implemented manually to deepen my understanding.
+* Most features are implemented manually to deepen my understanding

 ### Tech Stack

 * Next.js
 * React Hook Form for form management
 * Stripe API for payments
+* Deployed on Vercel

 ### Running locally